-In Photo (left to right) Tony Cumby, Michael Skipton, Donovan Waite Sensei, Mike Clair, Alex Lau (March 2013)
+Photo taken in March 2013 (left to right): Tony Cumby, Michael Skipton, Donovan Waite Sensei, Mike Clair, Alex Lau (retired)

 The teaching team of Fudoshin are all black belt instructors with many years of teaching experience.
 They are adept at teaching kids, youth and adults, from beginners to advanced students.
 They have also received LGBTQ awareness training.
 (Donovan Waite Sensei of Philadelphia is a 7th degree black belt and is the dojo’s main connection to the United States Aikido Federation.)